-Section 6.
-Duties of the Secretary.
+Section 7[6].
+Duties of the board Secretary.

-- (a) The secretary shall be generally responsible for the clerical work of the board and panels of the board, under the direction and supervision of the board administrator.
-The secretary shall: - (1) keep the minutes of all meetings and proceedings in a substantially bound book showing the vote and motion of each member upon each question, or if absent, or failing to vote, indicating that fact, and attesting the minutes; - (2) compile the required records, log appeals and applications to the board, prepare case folders, type notices and envelopes, prepare route sheets, log favor and opposition letters, prepare certified mail to applicants, type letters and memoranda; and - (3) call board and panel members for meetings, maintain index files, number each case, and furnish each member of the board and each member of panel of the board with a copy of each petition, together with the building official's refusal.
+- (a) The board secretary shall be generally responsible for the clerical work of theboard and panels of the board, under the direction and supervision of the board administrator.
+The board secretary shall: - (1) keep the minutes of all meetings and proceedings in a substantially bound book showing the vote and motion of each member upon each question, or if absent, or failing to vote, indicating that fact, and attesting the minutes; - (2) compile the required records, log appeals and applications to the board, prepare case folders, type notices and envelopes, prepare route sheets, log favor and opposition letters, prepare certified mail to applicants, type letters and memoranda; and - (3) call board and panel members for meetings, maintain index files, number each case, and furnish each member of the board and each member of panel of the board with a copy of each petition, together with the building official's refusal. - (4) randomly and independently assign and reassign cases to the panels and balance the workloads of the panels. - (5) no later than seven calendar days prior to each board or panel meeting, distribute to each member and make available to the public the complete agenda and case docket materials.
+The board or panel, by majority vote, can still hear the noticed cases even if the agenda and case docket materials were not disseminated in accordance with this paragraph. - (6) publish all board meetings dates and times, and list all pending cases filed with the board. - (b) For purposes of this section, BOARD means the full board or panels of the board.

-Section 7.
+Section 8 [7].
 Alternate Members.